d1nzy/B1NARYB0TV2/README.md

 # About B1NARYB0TV2

 It's just Immortalizd's bot with embeds and more b1nzy quotes.
+The bot also takes a few seconds to send the first command and we don't know why, so just give it a few seconds.

 ## How to install